-Regular papers, describing both the theoretical and implementation aspects of an advance solid-state circuit design, are allowed to have up to 8 pages in the two-column format described above.
+Submitted manuscripts, describing both the theoretical and implementation aspects of an advance solid-state circuit design, are allowed to have up to 8 pages in the two-column format described above.
 This page limit is valid for the whole manuscript, but excluding references and bios.
 All figures must be sized such that they are properly readable.
 No modifications to the IEEE templates are allowed.

 Exceptions of up to 4 extra pages are possible for systems or topics that do not fit in this regular length.
 To request such an exception, a detailed motivation must be provided at the time of submission.
 Exceptions are subject to approval by the editorial board.

 During revisions, deviations on this page limit are allowed if more material is requested by the editor or reviewers.